 Make sure that you are on-camera lighting equipment is also durable.
-When you are filming outdoors you have an extremely high chance of damaging your equipment in more ways than an indoor vlogger.
-This is why the on-camera light should be able to endure wet conditions, high-level drops, and elevated temperatures while also providing enough illumination to film in low-light environments.
+When you are filming outdoors, you have an extremely high chance of damaging your equipment in more ways than an indoor vlogger.
+Therefore the on-camera light should be able to endure wet conditions, high-level drops, and elevated temperatures while also providing enough illumination to film in low-light environments.
 One of the best camera lights we recommend is the NEEWER 160 LED CN-160 Dimmable Digital Camera Video Light.
 You just need to attach it to any camera that you have, it comes with a LED panel.

 Now there are many types of reflectors available on the market.
-One such reflector is known as the black reflector which is used to block the light so you can get more focused lighting.
+We know one such reflector as the black reflector which is used to block the light so you can get more focused lighting.
 There is also something known as the silver reflector which gives off a cool lighting effect whereas on the opposite end a gold-colored reflector will give off a warmer look.
 Now either you’re using a camera flashlight in your setup or one of them.

-Now that we have mentioned all the lighting setup combinations you can incorporate in your next vlog, let us send you off with some understanding of the mechanics of how to use lights to their fullest capacity as well as some lighting tips to make sure you can maximize the utility of your lighting setup.
+Now that we have mentioned all the lighting setup combinations you can incorporate in your next vlog, let us send you some understanding of the mechanics of how to use lights to their fullest capacity and some lighting tips to make sure you can maximize the utility of your lighting setup.